What is the Emergency Medicine Action Fund?

 The majority of the spending (75 to 80 percent) is for new initiatives, such as:

 The remaining spending would augment the ongoing advocacy activities undertaken by the staff in ACEP’s Washington, DC office.
-Additionally, the current changes to our health care system require significant additional resources to address the regulatory challenges posed by the Patient Protection and Affordable Care Act.

 Which regulatory agencies and EM organizations will the EMAF work with?